GrayHatter/hsh/README.md

 Current technological breakthrough => "fire"

 Hash is a slightly different take on your shell.
-It's closer to a user agent than a POSIX shell.
+It's closer to a user agent than you standard POSIX shell.
 It's less of an instance, of a shell, and much closer to a system shell.
-E.g. when you add an alias in one instance, it becomes available in all others as well.
-Changing a setting in one, updates it all[^ephem].
+E.g. when you add an alias in one instance, it becomes available on all instances as well.
+Changing a setting in one, updates it across all[^ephem].

 [^ephem]: There ~~is~~ will eventually be an ephemeral mode to allow any instance
-    to have it's own settings without effecting the system.
+    to have it's own settings without affecting your other shells on the system.

 ## Goals
   - Support *modern* pttys